 It may not be the best part of being a freelancer, but accounting and invoice template management is an essential part of running your own business.

 Tracking expenses and revenue, keeping on top of cash flow, preparing for tax time, and of course invoicing and getting paid are all key to a successful freelance business.
 And you want to spend as little time as possible doing all that, so it’s worth looking for a solution other than your own spreadsheets and an annual panic at tax time.

 Xero is a solution that helps small businesses through its cloud-based accounting software.
-But it may not be ideal for your freelance business, so it’s good to know there are other options.
+But it may not be ideal for your freelance business or, so it’s good to know there are other options.

 In our list, you’ll learn about 10 great options to use instead of Xero, helping you tackle the important work of managing your accounting and finances.